Open-Rights-Exchange/ore-js/README.md

 # NPM Package

-Once published, package name will be: @open-rights-exchange/orejs@{version}
+Once published, the package name will be: @open-rights-exchange/orejs@{version}